TehShrike/communal-checklist/readme.md

 ## To do

+- change "Dummy name" to something else, and make sure it's hidden on single-category lists
 - adding a new category should scroll you down so you can see it
 - add a note about why you should only share the "share" link
 - update the animated gifs